What Is Mesothelioma Awareness Day?

 Join community events and activities hosted by local or national organizations.
 Try walking in a fundraising event, such as Miles for Meso.
 Or wear an awareness wristband to spread awareness of this rare and deadly cancer.

 In September 2022, the Mesothelioma Applied Research Foundation held the Light the World Blue campaign.
-The event involves community members worldwide working together.
-It encourages local governments to use blue lighting to support mesothelioma awareness.
+The event involved worldwide community members working together to use blue lighting for mesothelioma awareness.

 Common Questions About Mesothelioma Awareness